ioBroker/ioBroker.js-controller/README.md

 **Please check the js-controller compatibility information below which version runs on your Node.js version**

 ## Compatibility
+* js-controller 5.x works with Node.js 16.x and 18.x
-* js-controller 4.x works with Node.js 12.x, 14.x and 16.x (incl. up to NPM 8)
+* js-controller 4.x works with Node.js 12.x, 14.x, 16.x (incl. up to NPM 8) and probably 18.x
 * js-controller 3.x works with Node.js 10.x, 12.x, 14.x and probably 16.x (first tests look good, NPM 7 still has some issues, so NPM6 is best)
 * js-controller 2.x works with Node.js 8.x, 10.x , 12.x and probably 14.x (untested)
 * js-controller 1.x works with Node.js 4.x, 6.x, 8.x and probably 10.x (untested)

-Please try to stay current with your Node.js version because the support is limited in Time.
-As of now (April 2021) all Node.js versions below 12.x are no longer supported by Node.js and considered EOL (End Of Life).
+Please try to stay current with your Node.js version because the support is limited in time.
+As of now (April 2023) all Node.js versions below 16.x are no longer supported by Node.js and considered EOL (End Of Life).
 To upgrade your Node.js version and ioBroker please follow https://forum.iobroker.net/topic/44566/how-to-node-js-f%C3%BCr-iobroker-richtig-updaten-2021-edition !

 ## Links